RyanDunsmuir/Play_RPM/README.md

-Play RPM web app for musicians to upload songs.
-Made with the Rails framework. by Tiago Castro, Ryan Dunsmuir and Lucas Torres at Le Wagon Lisbon.
+Play RPM is a web app for musicians to upload songs.
+It was made with the Ruby on Rails framework by Tiago Castro, Ryan Dunsmuir and Lucas Leite at Le Wagon Lisbon as part of the AirBnB clone project.